 DevCenter can be downloaded from DataStax.
 If your machine is Mac, before you download the application, please go to “System Preferences” -> “Security & Privacy” and select “Anywhere” option for “Allow apps downloaded from” first.
 After downloading, you can change back to your original setting.

-Unzip the downloaded zip file and launch DevCenter by double clicking “DevCenter.exe” or “DevCenter.app” in the unzipped folder.
+Unzip the downloaded zip file and launch DevCenter by double clicking “DevCenter.exe” or “DevCenter.app”.
 Then you can see the following window.

 2. Connect to a Cluster